-Environmental Protection Performance Measures and Objectives 2014 2015 2016 Objective: Reduce Footprint Objective: Reduce Footprint Distance per container 1.76 meters 1.74 meters 1.41 meters Landfill space saved Measure under development Carbon Footprint 0.0112 tCO2e
+Environmental Protection Performance Measures and Objectives 2014 2015 2016 2017 Objective: Reduce Footprint Distance per container 1.76 meters 1.74 meters 1.41 meters 1.35 meters Landfill space saved 469,086 tonnes 465,593 tonnes

 Distance per container: a comparison of the distance a container travels to end up in the landfill compared to the distance it travels to get recycled offers us a broad metric that incorporates several aspects of sustainability.
 Localized access to recycling services (or improved access/convenience) will reduce the distance required to recycle as will the use of local markets for salvage of materials.
 Conversely, if a landfill gets farther from the waste generator then that too will improve the performance of recycling on this KPI with the ultimate goal of having the distance a negative value.
 For example: making it more difficult to landfill containers, either through greater distance or lack of accessibility, and making it more convenient to recycle containers should increase the recycling rate.
-For now, we will limit our measure to the average distance a container travels from the depot to the processing plant: 1.41 meters: the total distance kilometers for all loads from depots divided by the number of containers that made the trip.
-This number dropped significantly in 2016, mainly due to the increase in compaction of containers at depots before they made the trip to the processing plants, which increased the number of containers that fit on a truck.
+For now, we will limit our measure to the average distance a container travels from the depot to the processing plant: 1.35 meters: the total distance kilometers for all loads from depots divided by the number of containers that made the trip.
+This number dropped significantly in 2016, mainly due to the increase in compaction of containers at depots before they made the trip to the processing plants.

 Landfill space saved: used beverage containers are not typical of the municipal solid waste (MSW) stream when it comes to the space they occupy in a landfill.
 Materials such as plastic and aluminum have densities far less than the average MSW.
 This means that when a tonne of material that is lighter and fluffier than the rest of the waste stream is removed from that mix of waste it can make room for more than the equivalent weight of the rest of the material needing to be landfilled.
-Our metric will consider all materials included in our system.
+Our metric considers all materials included in our system compared to the typical density of MSW.